tukcps/AADD/README.md

 # Affine Arithmetic Decition Diagrams (AADD)

+> Consider migrating to the Multiplatform Version of the AADD library.
+> It has much more features e.g. consideratin of FP traps, roundoff errors, multi-threaded solving, etc.
+> It can be found in the following repository https://github.com/tukcps/Multiplatform-AADD

 This software provides  a C++ library for the creation and manipulation of affine arithmetic decision diagrams (AADD).
 This permits in particular the abstract symbolic interpretation of C++.
 It can also be used for symbolic simulation of SystemC or SystemC AMS/TLM models which requires in addition installation of the SystemC library.